cchaonie/parse-stacktrace/README.md

 # parse-stacktrace

-This is a tool to convert the stacktrace to a readable format. **It is not fully tested, use it at your onw risk.**
+This is a tool to convert the stacktrace to a readable format. **It is not fully tested, use it at your own risk.**

 ## Usage